 Both are sensitive to what matters most to you – including your personal, cultural and religious values, beliefs, practices and preferences.
-And both are delivered by a team of professionals who can work alongside your regular doctors to provide an added layer of support and expertise.
+And both are delivered by a team of professionals who can work alongside your regular doctors or specialists to provide an added layer of support and expertise.
 But there are a number of key differences.

 What are the Differences in Palliative Care vs. End-of-Life Care?

 The differences between palliative care and end-of-life care include:

 Palliative care is provided to seriously ill patients coping with pain, distressing symptoms, stress or other serious side effects of their illness or treatments meant to cure it.
 End-of-life care is provided to seriously ill patients who have a prognosis of six months or less, in their doctor’s best judgment, if the disease follows its normal course.

 Palliative care is for anyone living with a serious illness at any stage, including the day of diagnosis, while end-of-life care is for the last few weeks or months of life.
 Palliative care is intended to help patients live more comfortably with their ongoing condition.

 Palliative care is for anyone seeking curative treatments, while end-of-life care is for someone who has decided to forgo curative treatments and seek comfort care in the last few months, weeks, or days of their life.

 Palliative care is provided during a consultation in your home, outpatient office, select hospitals, and in your senior living community.
 End-of-life care is provided in your home, nursing home or assisted living, or inpatient hospice facility.